 Best Short-Term Bond ETFs in France

 Investing in Short-Term Bond ETFs is a key strategy for France residents looking to protect their savings against inflation.
-In 2026, the European Central Bank (ECB) €STR overnight rate stands at 1.935%, directly influencing yields across the eurozone fixed-income universe.
+With the ECB €STR at 2.185% and France's 10-year bond yield at 3.45%, the average gross yield across Short-Term Bond ETFs available here is 2.30%.

 What Are Short-Term Bond ETFs?